 * Learn more about discounts for groups of 15 or more here.

-When you visit the Cincinnati Zoo during the winter months after the holidays, you will notice the lighter crowds, especially the later it gets in the afternoon due to school letting out.
+When you visit the Cincinnati Zoo during the winter months after the holidays, you will notice the lighter crowds than the Festival of Lights, especially the later it gets in the afternoon due to school letting out.

 If you are concerned that your kids will get too cold, I suggest dressing them in snow pants and layered gear to help reduce complaints so that you can experience a longer stay.